Fender Play VS Ultimate Guitar Pro (comparison)

 Keep in mind, Ultimate Guitar Pro is a pro-level tab resource, offering Guitar Pro-style tabs for almost every song out there.
 Fender Play is a lesson database with videos are courses to help you learn guitar from the ground up.
 They are two very different programs.

-The Ultimate Guitar Pro home page as of October 2022.
+The Ultimate Guitar Pro home page.

 Here's an example of an Ultimate Guitar Pro tab: